-Submit your written work as hw3.pdf and your code as hw3a.c and hw3b.c to the WesFiles directory I have created for you at:
+Upload your written work as hw3.pdf, and your code solutions as hw3a.c, and hw3b.c, to the Google Drive directory I have created for you named comp211-f22-USERNAME/hw3/.
+You should replace USERNAME with your Wesleyan username.